 Apparently, from a notebook in one of the cabins, the Herrod family lived and used the place into the 1970s.

 As you can see from my photos, the place is being fixed up as an “Adopt-a-Cabin”.
-If you come to visit, please respect and enjoy.
+If you come to visit, please use Backcountry Cabin Etiquette; Respect and enjoy.